xeeteex/Job-Portal-RAG-Langchain-Pinecone/README.md

-# Job Portal RAG with LangChain and Pinecone
+# CLI based RAG with LangChain and Pinecone

 ## Description
 A Retrieval-Augmented Generation (RAG) system designed for job recruitment.
 This application processes resumes and other documents, stores them in a vector database (Pinecone), and provides an interactive interface to query the documents using natural language.